SamiraBriongos/Clonebuster/source/README.md

 ```
 After installing the SGX driver, the machine has to be rebooted

-# How to use it
+# How to use CloneBuster

 In this version of the code app should be called with a file_name as an argument.
 All the measurements and data
 will be then written to that file.

-The amount of data that is written for each of the experiments is hardcoded in `#define REPS 120` each repetition simulates the execution of a protected application and collects 16*16*12*5
+The amount of data that is written for each of the experiments is hardcoded in `#define REPS 120` each repetition simulates the execution of a protected application.
+It is located at therefore can be edited at:

-It is located at
+Enclave/Enclave.cpp

-Once the app is running it will permanently run (while (1)) and request for user input M that refers to the number of ways to be monitored for each set of experiments.
+Once the app is running it will permanently run (while (1)) and request for user input M that refers to the number of ways to be monitored out of the total number of ways for each set of experiments.
 This means that the app has to be manually killed once the desired amount of data has been collected.

 ```
 **NOTE** Building the Spoiler sets takes around 4 minutes, however building the eviction sets takes different amounts of